 Phase 3: Integrate FIO

 There are two main integration activities for exchanges.
 The first step is to list the FIO token on your exchange.
-The next step is to enable deposits and withdrawals of crypto using FIO Addresses for your users on your custom
+The next step is to enable deposits and withdrawals of crypto using FIO Crypto Handles for your users on your custom

 |FIO Token||List the FIO Token|